Protecting your assets

 If you live together without getting married or entering a civil partnership, you can also get similar protection by entering into a co-habitation agreement.

-For more information on protecting your assets and to start a conversation on how we can help you please contact John Innes, Partner, Head of Family.
+For more information on protecting your assets and to start a conversation on how we can help you please contact Mark Rennie, Partner, Family.